Minister, France’s Last Surviving WWII Resistance Hero, Has Passed Away at the Age of 101.

 He fought for the liberation of Toulon in the south, the Rhone Valley and Lyon in the center, the Vosges mountains and Alsace in the east, and the southern Alps near the end of the war.

-A third of the nearly 1,000 Resistance heroes were killed in battle, while 80% of the survivors were injured.
+A third of the more than 1,000 Resistance heroes honored by de Gaulle died in battle, while 80% of those who survived were wounded.

 Edgard Tupet-Thome died in September 2020 at the age of 100, and Daniel Cordier died in November of the same year at the age of 100.